 This stock has the potential to interact with the following Category I and II fisheries: (1) mid-Atlantic gillnet; (2) Virginia pound net; (3) mid-Atlantic menhaden; (4) Atlantic blue crab trap/pot; (5) mid-Atlantic beach/haul seine; (6) Southeastern U.S. Atlantic shark gillnet; and (7) Southeast Atlantic gillnet.
-The primary known source of fishery mortality is the mid-Atlantic gillnet fishery, which affects the Northern Migratory, Southern Migratory, Northern North Carolina Estuarine System and Southern North Carolina Estuarine System stocks of bottlenose dolphin.
+There is also the potential for this stock to interact with the Category III Atlantic Ocean, Gulf of Mexico, Caribbean commercial passenger fishing vessel fishery.
+The primary known source of fishery mortality is the mid-Atlantic gillnet fishery, which affects the Northern Migratory, Southern Migratory, Northern North Carolina Estuarine System and Southern North Carolina Estuarine System Stocks of bottlenose dolphins.
 At certain times of year, it is not possible to definitively assign mortalities observed in that fishery to a specific stock.
-Additional commercial fisheries that may impact the Southern Migratory stock are Virginia pound nets, blue crab or other pot fisheries, the shark gillnet and the shrimp trawl fishery.
-With the exception of the shark gillnet fishery, these fisheries, lack systematic federal observer coverage, which prevents the estimation of total takes.
+Additional commercial fisheries that may impact the Southern Migratory Stock are additional pot fisheries and the shrimp trawl fishery.
+With the exception of the mid-Atlantic gillnet fishery and U.S. Atlantic shark gillnet fishery, the above fisheries have limited or no systematic federal observer coverage, which prevents the estimation of total takes.
 Therefore, the total average annual mortality estimate is a lower bound of the actual annual human-caused mortality for each stock.
 Detailed fishery information is presented in Appendix III.
-The total estimated average annual fishery mortality of the Southern Migratory stock ranges between a minimum of 24.0 and a maximum of 55.0 animals per year.
-This range reflects the uncertainty in assigning observed or reported mortalities to a particular stock.